 A: The IOELV and OELs are listed on the first page of the SDS for compounds in each electrode or flux.
 IOELVs and OELs for compounds that may be generated from the base plate, its’ coating and any other material in contact with the welding process, may be found in European and local Regulation.

 Q: What steps can you, the welder, take to identify hazardous substances?

 A: There are also steps that you should take to identify hazardous substances in your welding environment.
-Read the product label to review the warnings, safety precautions and to determine if special ventilation is needed.
-Obtain and review the material safety data sheet (MSDS) for the electrode which your employer or supervisor has posted in the work place or that you find inside the electrode or flux container.
-You should review the complete MSDS to determine specifically what compounds you may be exposed to when using the product.
+Read the product label to review the warnings, safety precautions.
+Obtain and review the material safety data sheet (SDS) for the electrode which your employer or supervisor has posted in the work place or that you have downloaded from the Internet.
+You should review the complete SDS to determine specifically, what compounds you may be exposed to when using the product.

 Q: Where can the welder find information about materials in the base metal or any coating on the base metal?

-A: Obtain a copy of the supplier's MSDS for the base metal being welded, as this should be reviewed as well.
+A: Obtain a copy of the supplier's SDS for the base metal being welded, as this should be reviewed as well.

 Welding Fume Control